Armavir, Armenia: Education

-Sport
+Sports

 FC Armavir was the football club who represented the town during the Soviet years.
 It was founded in 1965 as FC Sevan Hoktemberyan.
 After the collapse of the Soviet Union, FC Armavir participated in the Armenian Leagues mainly throughout the 1990s.
 The club was dissolved in 2003 due to financial difficulties.
 The club used to play their home games at the Jubilee Stadium which has a capacity of 10,000 spectators.
 In 1985, the stadium hosted one group match during the FIFA World Youth Championship hosted by the Soviet Union.
 Nowadays, it is serving the young teams of the Armavir football school.

 In February 2017, the Football Federation of Armenia has launched the construction of a football academy in Armavir.
 With an approximate cost of US$3 million, the construction is being jointly financed by the FFA, UEFA and FIFA.
 It is expected to be completed by October 2019.

 Martial arts including judo, muay thai sambo and taekwondo are also popular in the town.
 The Mayor's cup tournament of judo is annually held in Armavir.
 The town's sport school was entirely renovated in 2007.